u-shrestha/nn-gpt/ab/gpt/brute/ga/README.md

 **NOTE**

 Running the script again will not intelligently skip architectures that were evaluated in previous runs.
-It will likely re-evaluate many of them and overwrite the output files (architecture .py files, stats .json files, and the champion file) from the previous runs.
+It will likely re-evaluate many of them and overwrite the output files (architecture .py files, stat .json files, and the champion file) from the previous runs.